 The following are options that can be specified when starting Chimera from the system command line.
 Arguments containing spaces should be enclosed in quotation marks.

 Whether to make the background in saved images transparent, if system hardware permits.
-With this option on, PNG and TIFF images saved from Chimera will include opacity information, making them easier to composite with different backgrounds in image-editing applications.
-If the Chimera background is a single solid color, it will be completely invisible in the saved images.
-(Note: TIFF images with background transparency may not be interpreted correctly by Adobe Photoshop®.)
-Background transparency can also be enabled in the Save Image dialog.
+With this option on, PNG and TIFF images saved from Chimera will include opacity information, making them easier to composite with different backgrounds in image-editing applications; if the Chimera background is a single solid color, it will be completely invisible in the saved images.
+(Note: TIFF images with background transparency may not be interpreted correctly by Adobe Photoshop.)
+Background transparency can also be enabled in the Save Image dialog or with the command set bgTransparency.
 For background transparency in raytraced images, see the POV-Ray Options preferences.

 Whether to (1) put the current directory at the front of the Python module search path instead of at the end, and (2) turn off redirection of standard error to the Reply Log.
 On UNIX, the standard error will go to a terminal window.
 On Windows, the standard error will go to a separate chimera debug console window, which opens automatically when --debug is used.
 The --pypath option can be used to add directories to front of the Python module search path.